Most hotels see the bookings.

 A spike of searches for August arrival in February is a pricing decision waiting to happen — if you can see it.
 Most hotels don't.

-One POST per search.
-Per-night breakdown.
+One tiny signal per search.
+Per-night detail.

 A search for "May 10–14, 1 guest" becomes 5 rows: arrival night, three stay nights, departure night.
 Every date can be analyzed as arrival demand, stay demand, or departure demand independently.